plamarque/sphinx-poc/docs/Space/Manage-Space-Settings.rst

 That is, you should promote another member to the manager position before you can delete that member.

-    **Note**

-    You cannot invite, promote, demote or remove users who are `suspended by an
+ .. note::You cannot invite, promote, demote or remove users who are `suspended by an administrator <#PLFUserGuide.AdministeringeXoPlatform.ManagingYourOrganization.ManagingUsers.DisablingUser>`__.
-    administrator <#PLFUserGuide.AdministeringeXoPlatform.ManagingYourOrganization.ManagingUsers.DisablingUser>`__.

 .. _ManagingSpaceApplication: